tribixbite/awesome/README.md

 *   [Operative-Sh/web-eval-agent](https://github.com/Operative-Sh/web-eval-agent) - An MCP server that autonomously evaluates web applications.
 *   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code
 *   [agno-agi/agent-api](https://github.com/agno-agi/agent-api) - A minimal, open-source setup for serving Agents using FastAPI and Postgres.
 Built for speed, clarity, and dev happiness.
-*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Framework-agnostic agent communication.
-Unified by design.
+*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.
 *   [apify/actor-llmstxt-generator](https://github.com/apify/actor-llmstxt-generator) - The /llms.txt Generator Actor 🕸️📄 extracts website content to create an llms.txt file for AI apps 🤖✨ like LLM fine-tuning and indexing.
 Output is available 📥 in the Key-Value Store for easy download and integration into workflows. 🚀
 *   [Abiorh001/mcp\_omni\_connect](https://github.com/Abiorh001/mcp_omni_connect) - MCPOmni Connect is an agent execution runtime that connects to multiple MCP servers via stdio, SSE, or streamable HTTP.
 It supports chat, autonomous agents, and planner-based orchestration treating each MCP server as a tool agent to enable dynamic multi-agent workflows across LLM systems, and can be embedded in FastAPI or backend systems.
 *   [langchain-ai/mcpdoc](https://github.com/langchain-ai/mcpdoc) - Expose llms-txt to IDEs for development